Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

-Another system governed by $\mathrm{SU}\!\left(2\right)_{k}$ fusion rules, although not of topological nature, is the $k$-channel Kondo effect \citep{nozieresKondoEffectReal1980,hewsonKondoProblemHeavy1993}.
-This is most clearly demonstrated by the \citet{emeryMappingTwochannelKondo1992} solution of the two-channel Kondo effect, which is formulated in terms of Majorana operators.
-Importantly, this effect has already been observed in tunable nano-structures, for both $k{=}2$ \citep{potokObservationTwochannelKondo2007,mebrahtuQuantumPhaseTransition2012,mebrahtuObservationMajoranaQuantum2013,kellerUniversalFermiLiquid2015,iftikharTwochannelKondoEffect2015} and $k{=}3$ \citep{iftikharTunableQuantumCriticality2018} channels.
-The Kondo effect occurs when a quantum impurity, e.g., a spin-$\frac{1}{2}$, is coupled antiferromagnetically to (multiple) non-interacting spinfull fermionic bath(s), i.e., channel(s).
+Another system governed by $\mathrm{SU}\!\left(2\right)_{k}$ fusion rules, although not of a topological nature, is the $k$-channel Kondo effect \citep{nozieresKondoEffectReal1980,hewsonKondoProblemHeavy1993}.
+This was most clearly demonstrated by \citet{emeryMappingTwochannelKondo1992}, who formulated the solution of the two-channel Kondo effect in terms of Majorana operators.
+Importantly, this effect has already been observed in tunable nanostructures, for both $k{=}2$ \citep{potokObservationTwochannelKondo2007,mebrahtuQuantumPhaseTransition2012,mebrahtuObservationMajoranaQuantum2013,kellerUniversalFermiLiquid2015,iftikharTwochannelKondoEffect2015} and $k{=}3$ \citep{iftikharTunableQuantumCriticality2018} channels.
+The Kondo effect occurs when a quantum impurity, e.g., a spin-$\frac{1}{2}$, is coupled antiferromagnetically to (multiple) noninteracting spinfull fermionic bath(s), i.e., channel(s).
 For a single channel, at temperatures below the Kondo temperature, the fermions in the bath screen the impurity, which can be interpreted as the impurity binding a fermion from the bath and forming a singlet with it.
 Going to multiple channels, each channel independently contributes a single screening fermion, but this leads to frustration and fractionalization of the impurity degrees of freedom.
-The fractionalized quasi-particle comes with a zero-temperature entropy of $\log d_{k}$, corresponding to the quantum dimension of a single $\mathrm{SU}\!\left(2\right)_{k}$ charge-$\frac{1}{2}$ anyon \citep{tsvelickThermodynamicsMultichannelKondo1985}.
+The fractionalized quasiparticle comes with a zero-temperature entropy of $\log d_{k}$, corresponding to the quantum dimension of a single $\mathrm{SU}\!\left(2\right)_{k}$ charge-$\frac{1}{2}$ anyon \citep{tsvelickThermodynamicsMultichannelKondo1985}.
 Indeed, the low-energy physics of the $k$-channel spin-$s\leq\frac{k}{2}$ Kondo effect are captured by a conformal field theory (CFT) in which a single $\mathrm{SU}\!\left(2\right)_{k}$ anyon with charge $s$ is fused onto the primary fields of ($k$-channel) free fermions \citep{affleckKondoEffectConformal1991,affleckCriticalTheoryOverscreened1991}.